 Dislikes conflict and strife, supports harmony and stability.

 Each structure of interpretation is value-neutral: no structure of interpretation is inherently better or worse than any other one.
 Each has assets and liabilities, qualities useful to an organisation and qualities that impede harmony, communication and growth.

 Profiling is a valuable tool in building a board of directors or recruiting new directors.
 Different profiling systems give different insights into how and why individuals and team perform.
-Consult Brefi Group about how profiling can help you make you or your board more effective.
+Discover how Wealth Dynamics can help you make you or your board more effective.

 Return to our directors home page.

 Brefi Group helps directors and board become more effective by clarifying goals, improving communication and applying good corporate governance.